 If I become sick, what do I do and who do I notify?

-All faculty, staff, and students are expected to report potential exposure, symptoms, or a positive COVID-19 test result through the #CampusClear daily health screening.
-Staff should be using the app daily to assess how they are feeling before arriving on campus.
+All faculty, staff, and students are expected to report potential exposure, symptoms, or a positive COVID-19 test result using the Public Health Portal through SSO in your "Quick Links" section.

 If I am notified that I have had contact with someone with a presumptive or confirmed case of COVID-19, what do I do and who do I notify?

 If you believe that you have been exposed to or have COVID-19, contact your health provider or call the Ochsner COVID info hotline 24/7 at 844.888.2772.
-Review our Reporting Illnesses section for additional next steps.
+You should report your exposure using the Public Health Portal through SSO.
+Both vaccinated and unvaccinated employees should report exposure on the portal.

 If my child’s school or care provider is closed or unavailable due to health concerns, and I am considered essential on-campus personnel, can I work remotely?